zainab7681051/free-documentaries/README.md

 # Preview
 ### this project is deployd to and hosted on render.com at https://free-documentaries.onrender.com/ and as if this moment this web app is live.
 #
+***Render is a unified cloud to build and run all your apps and websites.
+It has free TLS certificates, a global CDN, DDoS protection, private networks, and auto deploys from Git.***
+#
+#### WARNING!
+Web Services on the free plan are automatically spun down after 15 minutes of inactivity.
+When a new request for a free service comes in, Render spins it up again so it can process the request.

+This can cause a response delay of up to 30 seconds for the first request that comes in after a period of inactivity.
+#
 # tools & frameworks
 the following `stack` of tools and frameworks were used in this project
 * database: